-Once you have confirmed the dispense, you will see the following screen as the system is updated and once that is complete, you will be taken back to the dispense homepage.
+Once you have confirmed the dispense, you will see the following screen as the system is updated and once that is complete, you will be taken back to the dispense page.
+A new Dispense No will be automatically created for the next dispense transaction.

 To return to the homepage of the application, tap the home icon in the top-left corner of the main navigation bar.